bonolo/bike-sharing-R/final-report-kevin-cullen-cis575-fall-2019.md

     2011-01-20 01:00:00,0
     2011-01-20 02:00:00,0

-## Specific business objective(s) (from proposal)
+## 3. Specific business objective(s) (from proposal)

 Predict demand for bicycles, using time (date, time, holiday, weekday, season) and weather data.
 The various competitions do not make true business cases for the prediction based on ROI, etc. However, common sense dictates that sharing companies would want to use this data to keep costs low by having the lowest number of bicycles needed to meet demand.
 Predictions could also be used to schedule bicycle service and relocation for slower times.
 (I have read about gig workers whose job is to move ride share bikes and scooters to more central locations.)

+I was troubled by issues with separation of timeframes when making a prediction.
+In other words, much of this data was weather-related and could not be accurately known beforehand.
+The `casual` and `registered` variables are also collected as part of `count`, so I didn't see how they could be used as a predictor.

-## Process followed for selecting and gathering data
+## 4. Process followed for selecting and gathering data

-### Kaggle Data
+### 4.a.
+Kaggle Data

 Downloaded CSV files for training and test data from <https://www.kaggle.com/c/bike-sharing-demand/overview>.

-I extracted separate fields like "hour (of day)", "dayofweek (1-7)" from the built-in datetime hourly time stamp.

-### Additional Data Series I Found and Transformed
+### 4.b.
+Additional Data Series I Found and Transformed

 Some of this was ugly cut & paste from PDFs or HTML into Excel.
-I used Pentaho/Vandara PDI to load CSVs into a MySQL database for transformations and joins via SQL.
+I used Pentaho/Vantara PDI to load CSVs into a MySQL database for transformations and joins via SQL.

 I pulled the following subsets together via SQL SELECT with several OUTER JOINs.
-I exported train and test CSV files with MySQL's SELECT...
-INTO OUTFILE syntax.
+I exported the data to a CSV file with MySQL's SELECT...
+INTO OUTFILE syntax and brought into R for further exploration.

 Related files...

     create+select.sql       transformations and joins
     bike_sharing.kjb        (Pentaho PDI ETL Job)
     kaggle_data.ktr         (Pentaho PDI Transformation file)
-    kaggle_plus_test.csv    unified test data file (kaggle + my additional data) kaggle_plus_train.csv   unified test data file (kaggle + my additional data)
+    kaggle_data_plus.csv    unified data file (test + train, kaggle + my additional data)

-#### 1. House and Senate "in session" variables [house-senate-in-session.csv]
+#### 4.b.1.
+House and Senate "in session" variables [house-senate-in-session.csv]

 Perhaps DC is busier when the legislators are around.
 I created CSV files from the official calendars of the 112th Congress. <https://www.congress.gov/past-days-in-session> It took 10 minutes and seemed faster than screen-scraping.